GaxZE/terraform-aws-learning/README.md

-# Learning how to use Terraform with AWS
+# Learning how to setup AWS with Terraform

 Simply following the video(_click image to watch video_):